XAdanM/XAdamM.github.io/content/posts/avatar.md

 Billiam: You really think he survived that gunfight?

-Lalani: We can't give up hope.
+Lalani: (resolute) We can't give up hope.

 Bella: What are we going to do, find Gizelle and ask her to help us find Bobert?